ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 #### Task list checkpoint

-In gitlab, this task can be completed at this stage:
+In Gitlab, this task can be completed at this stage:

 `- [ ] - NAME define type of project  **select here one of Data, Deployment, Tracker**`